ChrstphrHll/npc_gen/students/Grace Festus.md

 year: 5
 guild: Elkenval
 partyID: 20
+tags:
+- Human
+- Cleric
+- Diplomacy
+- 5th
+- Elkenval
 ---
 # Grace Festus
 ---
 ### Description
 - 5th year Human Cleric in Elkenval
-- wavy auburn hair that's pulled to the side and buzzed on the left, Gray eyes, and Pale skin
+- wavy auburn hair that's pulled to the side and buzzed on the left, Pale Gray eyes, and Pale skin
 - Is Anticipative and Rigid, and has Charity as their ideal

 ### Organizations